 What is botulism?

-Botulism is a rare condition that causes paralysis in cats.
+Botulism is a rare condition that causes paralysis in dogs.
 Botulism is caused by ingesting the botulinum toxin, a substance produced by the bacteria Clostridium botulinum.

-Most cases of botulism in cats are caused by eating dead animals or contaminated raw meat.
-Clostridium botulinum that grows in/on meat can release the botulinum toxin into its surroundings, allowing the toxin to be ingested by cats who eat the contaminated meat.
-When cats eat contaminated meat, the toxin is absorbed by the intestines and enters the bloodstream.
+Most cases of botulism in dogs are caused by eating dead animals or contaminated raw meat.
+Clostridium botulinum that grows in/on meat can release the botulinum toxin into its surroundings, allowing the toxin to be ingested by dogs who eat the contaminated meat.
+When dogs eat contaminated meat, the toxin is absorbed by the intestines and enters the bloodstream.
 The botulinum toxin is then carried throughout the body, where it binds to nerve cells, resulting in paralysis.

 What are the clinical signs of botulism?

-Signs of botulism typically develop hours to days after ingesting contaminated meat, though the onset can be delayed up to six days.
-Clinical signs vary depending upon the amount of toxin ingested, although an earlier onset of clinical signs is typically associated with more severe disease.
+Clinical signs of botulism typically develop hours to days after ingesting contaminated meat, though the onset can be delayed up to six days.
+Signs vary depending upon the amount of toxin ingested, although an earlier onset of clinical signs is typically associated with more severe disease.

 Botulism often affects the body in a characteristic way.
 It often starts with weakness in the rear legs and, within 24 hours, this weakness progresses to include the front legs and muscles of the head and face.